MY ROLE

 With numerous benefit attributes serving as categorization criteria, identifying the right starting point became increasingly challenging.

-I realized it was time to step back and refocus on user personas and their core needs, seeking valuable insights from fundamental information.
+I realized it was time to step back and refocus on user personas and their core needs.
+By revisiting foundational insights, I reorganized users into two key groups: time-pressed travelers and leisure travelers.

 Based on the differences in our users’ travel schedules, we initially decided to organize benefits into two sections: duty-free stores and cities, serving as the most suitable “containers” for presenting benefits.